-the translation or interpretation of all those documents that are necessary for the defendant to understand in the interest of a fair trial.
-Other tribunals have held that the right to interpretation encompasses a right to translation of certain documents.
+understand in the interest of a fair trial.
+Other tribunals have held a right to interpretation to encompass a right to translation of certain documents.

-- 15. International judicial bodies have considered translation rights in three different ways.
+- 14. International judicial bodies have viewed translation rights in three different ways.
 The Human Rights Committee ("HRC") has viewed them from the perspective of providing adequate facilities for the preparation of the defence.
 The ad hoc tribunals have viewed them as a balance between the defendant's interest of receiving translated documents and his or her right to be tried without undue delay, realizing that as translation requirements increase, the speed of the proceedings decreases.
-The ICC and ECHR have stated that such translations must be provided that "enable the defendant to have knowledge of the case against him and to defend himself." - 16.
-A defendant's translation rights do not extend to all documents on the case file.
-The International Criminal Tribunals for the Former Yugoslavia ("ICTY") and Rwanda ("ICTR") have denied requests for translation of all documents on the basis that translation, in advance, of documents into the language of the defendant, beyond what was required, may jeopardize the defendant's right to an expeditious trial because of the substantial time and resources required.
+The ICC and ECHR have stated that such translations must be provided that "enable the defendant to have knowledge of the case against him and to defend himself, notably by being able to put before the court his version of the events." - 15.
+A defendant's translation rights do not extend to all documents on the Case File.
+The International Criminal Tribunals for the Former Yugoslavia ("ICTY") and Rwanda ("ICTR") have denied requests for translation of all documents on the basis that translation in advance of documents into the language of the defendant beyond what was required may jeopardize the defendant's right to an expeditious trial because of the substantial time and resources required.
 The ICC has held that the principle of fairness did not grant the defendant the right to translation of all procedural documents and the disclosed evidentiary materials.
-The ICTY has denied, even to a self-representing defendant, the translation of all documents.
+The ICTY has even denied a self-representing defendant translation of all documents.

-&lt;sup>22 Leudicke v.
+&lt;sup>24 Leudicke v.
 Germany, Application Nos.
 6210/73, 6877/75, 7132/75, Judgment, 28 November 1978, para.
 48 [hereinafter Leudicke Decision]; Kamasinski v.
 Austria, Application No. 9783/82, Judgment, 19 December 1989, para.
 48 [hereinafter Kamasinski Decision].

-&lt;sup>23 ICTR Statute, art.
+&lt;sup>25 ICTR Statute, art.
 20(4)(f); ECHR, art.
 6(3)(e); ECCC Law, art.
 35(f); Prosecutor v.
 Muhimana, Case No. ICTR-95-I-B-I, Decision on Defence Motion for the Translation of Prosecution and Procedural Documents into Kinyarwanda, 6 November 2001, para.
 16 [hereinafter Muhimana Decision]; Leudicke Decision, para.
 74.

-&lt;sup>24 Harward v.
+&lt;sup>26 Harward v.
 Norway, Communication No. 451/1991, U.N.
 Doc.
 CCPR/C/51/D/451/1991, Human Rights Committee, 16 August 1994, para.
 9.4 [hereinafter Harward Decision].

-&lt;sup>25 Prosecutor v.
+&lt;sup>27 Prosecutor v.
 Seselj, Case No. IT-03-67-PT, Order on Translation, 6 March 2003, p.
-1[hereinafter Seselj Decision]; Muhimana Decision, para.
+1[hereinafter Seselj Decision]; Muhimana, Decision, para.
 12; Prosecutor v.
 Ljubicic, Case No. IT-00-41-PT, Decision on Defence Counsel's Request for Translation of All Documents, 20 November 2002, p.
 3 [hereinafter Ljubicic Decision].

-&lt;sup>26 Prosecutor v.
-Lubanga, Case No. ICC-01/04-01/06, Decision on the Requests of the Defence of 3 and 4 July 2006, 4 August 2006 thereinafter Lubanga Decision
+&lt;sup>28 Prosecutor v.
+Lubanga, Case No. ICC-01/04-01/06, Decision on the Requests of the Defence of 3 and 4 July 2006, 4 August 2006 [hereinafter Lubanga Decision].

-August 2006 [hereinafter Lubanga Decision].

-27 Harward Decision, para.
+&lt;sup>29 Harward Decision, para.
 9.5; Prosecutor v.
 Katanga, Case No. ICC-01/04-01/07, Decision on Defence for Mathieu Ngudjolo Chui's Request Concerning Translation of Documents, 15 May 2008, pp. 3, 5 [hereinafter Katanga Decision]; Prosecutor v.
 Chui, Case No. ICC-01/04-02/07, Decision on the Defence Request Concerning Time Limits, 27 February 2008, p.
 4 [hereinafter Chui Decision]; Muhimana Decision, para.
 25.